cs1302uga/cs1302-tutorials/web/http.rst

 an HTTP server to include the requested content in the body of the response message that is sends back to the client.
-The HTTP specification refers to "GET" as a *method*, but those are outside the scope of this readings -- readers who are interested should not that |HttpRequest_Builder|
+The HTTP specification refers to "GET" as a *method*, but those are outside the scope of this reading -- readers who are interested should note that |HttpRequest_Builder|
 does include methods to specify the HTTP *method* that should be used.

 Here is an example that builds an |HttpRequest| for an image: